-Nutrition Q&A: Which is healthier?
-Coffee-mate Fat Free Vanilla or Coffee-mate Sugar Free Vanilla creamer?
+Nutrition Q&A: Which Is Healthier?
+Coffee-mate Fat Free Vanilla or Coffee-mate® Sugar Free Vanilla Creamer?

 When choosing these creamers over milk and natural sweetener, you’re opting to use a much more processed, artificial product in your coffee.
-But the number one downside to the fat free and sugar free Coffee-mate products is the second ingredient that they both share — “partially hydrogenated oils” — which is code for “trans fats”.
-At first glance, you’d think that the product doesn’t contain any trans fats (under trans fat on the Nutrition Facts panel you’ll see “0 grams”).
-But, here’s the trick: If the amount of trans fats in a product is less than 0.5 grams per serving, it’s not required to be listed on the Nutrition Facts label.
+But the number one downside to the fat-free and sugar-free Coffee-mate® products is the second ingredient that they both share — “partially hydrogenated oils” — which is code for “trans fats.”
+At first glance, you’d think that the product doesn’t contain any trans fats (under trans fat on the nutrition facts panel you’ll see “0 grams”).
+But, here’s the trick: If the amount of trans fats in a product is less than 0.5 grams per serving, it’s not required to be listed on the nutrition facts label.

-Better option: In exploring the Coffee-mate product offerings, we discovered that they now have a newer product line, called Natural Bliss, that contains nothing artificial – just nonfat milk, cream, sugar, and carageenan (a natural thickener).
+In exploring the Coffee-mate® product offerings, we discovered that they now have a newer product line, called Natural Bliss, that contains nothing artificial – just nonfat milk, cream, sugar, and carrageenan (a natural thickener).

-An even better option: Start to transition off of a generally sweeter coffee/beverage preference by using just 1 teaspoon of Coffee-mate.
+Start to transition off a generally sweeter coffee/beverage preference by using just 1 teaspoon of Coffee-mate®.
 Then add 2 tablespoons of 2% milk (or try vanilla soy/almond milk if you like the vanilla flavor), and 1 teaspoon of sugar to bring the flavor and consistency to your liking.
-If you’re someone that has developed a preference for the super-sweet, tapering your added sugar intake in coffee will be beneficial to you in other areas of your diet as well.
+If you’re someone who has developed a preference for the super-sweet, tapering your added sugar intake in coffee will be beneficial to you in other areas of your diet as well.